pytroll/trollflow2/doc/source/index.rst

  - `max: <float>` - Maximum allowed Sun-lit coverage in percentages for the product to be generated.
  - `check_pass: <bool>` - Use orbital parameters to compute the overpass coverage for a polar satellite.

+The check can be in three different places, depending on the areas being processed:

+ - after `create_scene` when area is defined in areas.yaml
+ - after `load_composites` when area is `null`
+   - dynamic area definition is used by `use_min_area: True` or `use_max_area: True`
+   - the original data are to be saved without resampling
+   - `resampler: native` is used
+ - after `resampler` for backwards compatibility, although this wastes time

 Add overviews
 *************